 exports to the u.s. market

-Price: The average ex-cellar price of Georgian wine to the U.S. market is $5.11.
-This is more than double the average export price exported to China and CIS (Commonwealth of Independent States) countries.
+The value figure is also notable, as U.S. importers purchased at an average ex-cellar price of $5.14/bottle, which is more than double the average export price to China and other CIS countries.

 Country of Georgia

 Under Soviet rule, the country of Georgia was known as the Republic of Georgia.
 The country achieved independence in April 1991.
 The correct name to use for the country today is “Georgia” or “the country of Georgia.”

 In 2008, the Russian government illegally took over two regions of Georgia: Abkhazia and South Ossetia.
 Both are widely recognized internationally as integral parts of Georgia.
 Together, these two regions represent 20% of Georgia’s recognized territory.
 Russia now illegally occupies 20% of Georgian land and continues to illegally advance the “border” meter by meter.
 When referencing Abkhazia and South Ossetia today, do not refer to them as “breakaway” territories, as they are illegally occupied territories.